What this notice is about

 What you need to do

-- If you disagree with the changes we made, contact us within 30 days from the date of your notice.
+- If you disagree with the changes, contact us within 30 days from the date of your notice.

 Frequently asked questions